-One of the world's leading photography galleries, Pace/MacGill has been dedicated to advancing fine art photography for 30 years.
+Pace/MacGill, one of the world's leading photography galleries, has been dedicated to advancing fine art photography for over 30 years.
 Known for discovering artists, representing masters, and placing important collections and archives into major public institutions, Pace/MacGill has presented some 200 exhibitions and published numerous catalogues on modern and contemporary photography.
 Founded in 1983 by Peter MacGill, in collaboration with Arne Glimcher of Pace and Richard Solomon of Pace Editions, Pace/MacGill is located at 32 East 57th Street in New York City.